Skip to main content

 Global Credit Union provides an Account Settlement Guide (downloadable PDF) that outlines the steps and documents needed when a member passes away.
 The guide covers joint accounts, POD accounts, trust accounts, IRA accounts, and estate accounts.
 The decedent must have been a member of Global at the time of death to establish an estate account.
 Credit union does not accept or interpret wills.

-Processing timelines at Global CU: POD and joint accounts processed within days of document verification; non-POD accounts vary based on probate requirements and state law.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at Global CU: POD and joint accounts processed within days of document verification; non-POD accounts vary based on probate requirements and state law.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 Global CU requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (for accounts without POD or joint ownership), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.